DigitallyRefined/DigitallyRefined.github.io/docs/guides/Tailscale-Headscale-setup.md

 nano docker-compose.yml
 ```

-Add the preauth key to the `TS_AUTHKEY` environment variable
+Update the `--login-server` URL and `--advertise-routes` to match your network, then add the preauth key to the `TS_AUTHKEY` environment variable (this key only used once on first run to join the network).

 ```yml
 services: